 When you're ready to buy your first home with your lifetime ISA, we'll send the money directly to your solicitor.

-Don't withdraw the money yourself - even if you intend to use it to buy your first home, you'll be charged the government withdrawal charge if it's not withdrawn by your solicitor (unless you've turned 60, when you can withdraw freely).
+Don't withdraw the money yourself!
+Even if you intend to use it to buy your first home.
+You'll be charged the government withdrawal charge if it's not withdrawn by your solicitor.

 Here's a step-by-step guide to buying your first home with a lifetime ISA.